Which size is right for me?

 What are tallit side bands?

 Side bands are like narrow ataras that go along the sides.
 They are good for those who like a hefty tallit they can get a grip on.
 They are sewn on the underside of the tallit, at about the point where the atara ends.
 They are recommended for those who tug at the sides of the tallit a lot, which can cause tears.
+On some tallits they are made of smooth cotton.
+More commonly they are made of a synthetic patterned fabric strip similar to a simple white atara (neckband).

 What is a tallit middle band?